-It is useful to distinguish between public and personal sources of secondary qualitative data:
+It is useful to distinguish between official and personal sources of secondary qualitative data:

 Personal documents are first-hand accounts of social events and personal-experiences, and they generally include the writer’s feelings and attitudes.
 They include such things as letters, diaries, photo albums and autobiographies.

 Personal Documents may sometimes be referred to as Life Documents

 Life documents are created by individuals and record details of that person’s experiences and social actions.
 They are predominantly qualitative and may offer insights into people’s subjective states.
 They can be historical or contemporary and can take a wide variety of forms.
 Ken Plummer (1982) illustrates this diversity when he says: “people keep diaries, send letters, take photos, write memo’s, tell biographies, scrawl graffiti, publish memoirs, write letters to the papers, leave suicide notes, inscribe memorials on tombstones, shoot films, paint pictures, make music and try to record their personal dreams.”